-Matthew Silverman Memorial Foundation Candace Yoder, Principal 324 S. Beverly Dr. #411 Beverly Hills, CA 90212 Office (424) 293-8000 candace@mattsfoundation.org To ensure the policies regarding suicide prevention are properly adopted, implemented, and updated, the Charter School shall appoint an individual (or team) to serve as the suicide prevention point of contact for the Charter School.
+Matthew Silverman Memorial Foundation Candace Yoder, Principal 324 S. Beverly Dr. #411 Beverly Hills, CA 90212 Office (424) 293-8000 candace@mattsfoundation.org

+To ensure the policies regarding suicide prevention are properly adopted, implemented, and updated, the Charter School shall appoint an individual (or team) to serve as the suicide prevention point of contact for the Charter School.
 In addition, each school shall identify at least one staff member to serve as the suicide prevention point of contact, and coordinate and implement suicide prevention activities on their specific campus.
-The Principal and suicide prevention point of contact shall ensure proper coordination and consultation with the county mental health plan if a referral is made for mental health or related services behalf of a student who is a Medi-Cal beneficiary.
-The policy shall be developed in consultation with school and community stakeholders, school- employed mental health professionals, the county mental health plan and suicide prevention experts and shall, at a minimum, address procedures relating to suicide prevention, intervention, and post-vention.
+The Principal and suicide prevention liaisons shall ensure proper coordination and consultation with the county mental health plan if a referral is made for mental health or related services behalf of a student who is a Medi-Cal beneficiary.
+The policy shall be developed in consultation with school and community stakeholders, school- employed mental health professionals, the county mental health plan and suicide prevention.
 This policy shall be reviewed and revised as indicated, at least annually in conjunction with the previously mentioned community stakeholders.